SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1018-503-81-navigator-nodes-are-now-correctly-removed-when-refreshing-the-sub-assets.md

 ticket: MTM-58562
 version: 1018.503.81
 ---
-In the Cumulocity IoT user interface, the subassets view and the navigator did not always update correctly after removing a group of devices via the API.
-This caused the navigator to still show the removed devices and made the UI inconsistent with the actual API state.
-With this fix, the subassets view and the navigator now correctly refresh after a group of devices is removed through the API, ensuring the user interface stays in sync and provides an accurate view of the current inventory.
+In the Cumulocity IoT user interface, the navigator did not always update correctly after removing a group or device via the subassets view.
+This caused the navigator to still show the removed groups or devices and made the UI inconsistent.
+With this fix, the navigator now correctly refreshes after a group or device has been removed through the subassets view, ensuring the user interface stays in sync and provides an accurate view of the current inventory.